 She has published articles, essays and blogs on literature and ecology, cabinets of curiosity and pedagogy.
 Her poetry has been published in The Arkansas Review and in an anthology dedicated to Mary Shelley's The Last Man.
 Schwartz is the co-editor of Curious Collectors, Collected Curiosities: An Interdisciplinary Study.
 She is also the author of Worm Work: Recasting Romanticism (2012, University of Minnesota Press), which focuses on the intersection of invertebrate zoology during the 18th and 19th centuries with the poetry and prose of Romanticism.
 The direction of Schwartz's next research project involves literary polar landscapes, and she is currently at work on her first travel narrative.
-She is also General Director of the new Hamilton Adirondack Program.
+She is also General Director of the new Hamilton Academic Program in the Adirondacks.

 Her first book, Dear Blackbird, won the Agha Shahid Ali prize for poetry (University of Utah Press, 2007) and her second, Murder Ballad, won the Beatrice Hawley Award (Alice James Press, 2012).
 Other honors she's received include a Pushcart Prize, a Whiting Writers' Award, and a National Endowment for the Arts Fellowship, among others.
 She's currently working on a collection of poems (Albedo) and a some essays, one which will appear in an anthology on Appalachian literature titled Walk Till the Dogs Get Mean (Ohio State University Press, 2014).
 Her academic interests include poetry, poetics, nonfiction and Southern literature.